shazan007/facedetect_backend/README.md

 # facedetect_backend

-contains server file and other back end essentials
+contains server file and other backend essentials